-We help strengthen the inner city child's sense of self-determination – to be a creative, courageous, civically-engaged thinker and doer.
-We write about the bright spots (i.e., share our data + research + insights = positive results).
-Read on!
+We nurture the child's sense of self-determination – to help them grow to become a creative, courageous, civically-engaged thinker and doer.
+We write about the bright spots (i.e., share our data + research + insights = positive results) in our work.

 Can we effectively integrate our NYC public schools?

 Over half of the population in the US right now is of color.
 This new majority minority is showing up in Pre K and Kindergarten, all around the country.
 And nowhere is this reflected better than in New York City public schools in which one point one million students are enrolled, 176 languages are spoken and only 15 percent of children are white.